Differentiable Evolutionary Reinforcement Learning

-This bi-level training framework transforms the \textit{discrete evolutionary search} over reward function into a \textit{continuous, \textbf{differentiable} optimization} over the meta-policy parameters $\psi$.
-Unlike genetic algorithms that rely on heuristic, stochastic mutations (blindly searching the space), \method leverages a parameterized policy $\pi_{\psi}$ to generate reward configurations.
-By applying policy gradients to $\psi$, we effectively ``learn the search direction,'' transforming the zero-order reward search into a first-order optimization of the generator.
+This bi-level training framework transforms the \textit{discrete evolutionary search} of reward functions into a \textit{continuous, differentiable optimization} over the meta-policy parameters $\psi$.
+Unlike genetic algorithms that rely on stochastic mutations (blindly searching the space), \method \textit{learns the ``search direction'',} transforming the zero-order reward search into a first-order gradient-guided evolution.